 Cardio machines are a great way to improve your aerobic and anaerobic fitness, burn calories and fat, control your weight, and get healthy.
 There are several different types of machines you can use, including stationary bikes and treadmills.
 Two of the best choices for home exercisers are rowing machines and ellipticals.

 But which is the right for you, and which one should you choose?
-That’s the subject of this article!
+Let’s get into it!

 Brief Rowing Machine Overview

 Rowing machines mimic rowing a boat on the water.
 They offer a full-body low impact workout that is easy on your joints.
-There are several different types of rowing machines, and each one has a different source of resistance.
+There are several different types and each one has a different source of resistance.
 The main types are:

 - Hydraulic rowers